percona/pmm/docs/using/platform/dbaas.md

 ### Add a Kubernetes cluster

+> PXC and PSMDB operators are installed as part of the Kubernetes cluster registration process.
+It enables you to deploy database clusters into the Kubernetes cluster.

 1. Click *Register new Kubernetes Cluster*

 2. Enter values for the *Kubernetes Cluster Name* and *Kubeconfig file* in the corresponding fields.